vijayv500/Instagram_Collections_Scraper/README.md

 # Instagram Collections Scraper

+* Idea inspired by this [tweet from David Ulevitch, a venture capitalist at Andreessen Horowitz.](https://twitter.com/davidu/status/1459195822466166788?s=20)

 * This script will scrape images from your Instagram collection (SAVED images grouped into collections).

 * You'll have to input Instagram USERNAME, PASSWORD & COLLECTION_NAME at appropriate places.